lkilpela/philosophers/README.md

 ## 📝 Evaluation Requirements

+The `philosophers` project will be evaluated based on the following criteria:

+1. **Correctness**: The program should correctly implement the Dining Philosophers problem.
+No philosopher should be able to eat with only one fork, and no two philosophers should be able to use the same fork at the same time.

+2. **Deadlock Prevention**: The program should prevent deadlocks.
+At no point should the program get stuck because each philosopher is holding one fork and waiting for the other.

+3. **Starvation Prevention**: The program should prevent starvation.
+Each philosopher should be able to eat periodically, and no philosopher should die because they can't get access to the forks.

+4. **Concurrency**: The program should run the philosophers concurrently.
+Each philosopher should be represented by a separate thread.

+5. **Output**: The program should output the status of each philosopher (thinking, eating, sleeping, died) with timestamps in milliseconds.

+6. **Code Quality**: The code should be well-organized and easy to read.
+It should be free of memory leaks and undefined behavior.

+Please note that these are general guidelines and the actual evaluation criteria may vary.

 ### 🧑‍💻 Peer Evaluations (3/3)

 Here are some of the comments received during the peer evaluation of the `philosophers` project: